iotaledger/iota-wiki/shimmer/develop/start-building/clients/intro-to-clients/getting-started.md

-# Client Libraries in Shimmer
+# Getting Started with the IOTA Client Libraries

 :::tip Free and Open-Sourced